Feb 16, 2015 : Check out Aqua's TIPS for Preventing Frozen Pipes

 Aqua Pennsylvania serves more than 1.4 million residents in 30 counties across the Keystone State.

-Southeastern Division: Delaware, Montgomery, Chester, Bucks and Berks counties.
+Southeastern Division: Parts of Berks, Bucks, Chester, Delaware and Montgomery counties.

-Roaring Creek Division: Adams, Columbia, Cumberland, Juniata, Northumberland, Schuylkill, Snyder counties.
+Roaring Creek/Susquehanna Division: Parts of Adams, Bradford, Columbia, Cumberland, Juniata, Northumberland, Schuylkill and Snyder counties.

-White Haven Division: Carbon, Lackawanna, Lehigh, Luzerne, Monroe, Northampton, Schuylkill, Susquehanna and Wyoming counties.
+Honesdale/White Haven Division: Parts of Carbon, Lackawanna, Lehigh, Luzerne, Monroe, Northampton, Pike, Schuylkill, Susquehanna, Wayne and Wyoming counties.

-Shenango Division: Mercer, Lawrence, Crawford, Clarion, Forest, Venango, Clearfield and Warren counties.
+Shenango Division: Parts of Mercer, Lawrence, Crawford, Clarion, Forest, Venango, Clearfield and Warren counties.

 Water Sources: Surface water from the Crum, Pickering, Brandywine, Perkiomen, Neshaminy, Ridley and Chester creeks, Schuylkill and Delaware rivers and the Upper Merion Quarry and the Shenango River in western Pennsylvania and groundwater from 74 wells.